Suvink/volunteer-me/README.md

 - Notify a host when the project is submitted.
 (Using Twillio)
 - Notifications for the users when a new opportunity gets listed.

+**[Update 2]**
+Now VolunteerME can accept submissions from anyone just by filling out the submissions form.
+I used Vee-Validate for form handling and It was a total nightmare. 😅 They made huge changes in Vee-Validate 3 and docs are jumbled with previous version and the latest version.
+Finally I learned how to use v3 and Im going to write a separate guide for that later on Dev.
+Firebase is integrated as the backend.
+I just love how the subscriptions work!

 ## Demo Link
  Demo Link: https://services.suvink.me/volunteer-me